Tatiana Clouthier

-Tatiana Clouthier Carillo (b.
-August 12, 1964, Culiacan, Sinaloa) is a Mexican educator, politician and writer.
+Tatiana Clouthier Carillo (born August 12, 1964) is a Mexican educator, politician and writer.
 From December 8, 2020 to October 6, 2022, she served as the head of the Secretariat of Economy of Mexico appointed by President Andrés Manuel López Obrador.
 Clouthier came to national attention in Mexico as the 2018 presidential campaign manager for President Andrés Manuel López Obrador.
-Her work in social media for the campaign has been particularly recognized.
+She was particularly prominent on social media during the campaign.

 Bio

 Life and education

 Clouthier is one of eleven children born to Leticia Carrillo and politician Manuel Clouthier, the 1988 National Action Party presidential candidate who died in an automobile crash in 1989, when she was in her mid-20s.
 She is one of three children to go into politics.
-She stated that while she does not deny her roots, she is more than just the daughter of Manuel Clouther, “I am not just a last name… I make my own way.”
+She stated that while she does not deny her roots, she is more than just the daughter of Manuel Clouthier, “I am not just a last name… I make my own way.”

 Although she comes from a well-to-do agricultural family, she went to public schools, such as the General Ángel Flores public school in Culiacán.
 She studied a Bachelors degree in English Language at the Monterrey Institute of Technology and Higher Education as well as her masters in public administration at the Universidad Autónoma de Nuevo León.
 She has also taken various extracurricular courses in education, teaching, human right and civics, at schools such as the Graduate School of Political Management at George Washington University.
 She believes her experiences in public education allows her to build bridges among the social classes.

 Although Clouthier grew up in Sinaloa, she has spent most of her life in Nuevo León, currently a resident of San Pedro Garza García.
-She is currently married to José Martínez and the couple has two children, María and Lucas.
+She is married to José Martínez and the couple have two children.